 Some key factors that are essential for an effective PB exercise include:

 1. A clear roadmap for operationalisation: Governments should be willing to build the necessary institutional, informational, and financial support needed for Participatory Budgeting to function effectively.
 Participatory Budgeting processes require a clear operational road map as they involve an annual cycle of meeting and voting, integrated into the broader budget decision-making process.
 Political will and strong support from relevant government organs/functionaries and legislature are imperative to gain substantive outcomes from such an initiative.

-2. Substantive space for deliberation: Debates, discussions and exchange of ideas are vital for active citizen participation.
+2. Substantive space for deliberation: Debates, discussions, and exchange of ideas are vital for active citizen participation.
 Better-informed citizens raise the quality of debate, grounding their budget proposals in evidence.
-Participatory Budgeting must ensure representation of all social groups in these deliberative processes.
-It must also encourage multi stakeholder engagement and adopt elements of decision-making through consensus.
+Participatory Budgeting must ensure the representation of all social groups in these deliberative processes.
+It must also encourage multi-stakeholder engagement and adopt elements of decision-making through consensus.

 5. Capacity building: It is crucial for governments to recruit a dedicated cadre and invest in capacity building of relevant functionaries.
 Governments should also build capacities and raise basic budget awareness in communities.
 Civil society can also facilitate the process of capacity building and public education.
 Examples could include: mentoring and confidence building programmes to support women and excluded social groups to improve their participation; building awareness about government programmes, their rights and entitlements etc.